 Now, go catch up on those episodes, learn, and do.
 Go use your hands!

-My day at the Green Make Over was made possible by Gwen and by Thaira, to whom I leave my love and gratitude.
+My day at the Green Make Over was made possible by Gwen and by Thaira, to whom I leave my gratitude.